Who we are

 Our mission is to harness the expertise, the competence and knowledge of all UWCM members in order to promote:

-Social interaction – Through local, national and international networks, we foster the development of friendships and collaboration between women eager to share experiences and interests.
+Social interactions – Through local, national and international networks, we foster the development of friendships and collaboration between women eager to share experiences and interests.

 Social responsibility – Through links with CFUW and GWI, we advocate locally, nationally and internationally for a gender-equal society where women and girls enjoy economic empowerment through the pursuit of, and access to, quality education.